Vinson Filyaw: Trial and imprisonment

+Additionally, Filyaw was separately convicted of first-degree criminal sexual conduct with a minor for his outstanding warrant, for which he received 20 years imprisonment.

 Filyaw pleaded guilty to all counts just before the start of the trial.
 The victim, Shoaf, was too emotional to testify, but a prepared statement was read by her attorney and she later made a public statement.
-Filyaw was sentenced to 421 years in prison without possibility of parole on September 19, 2007, by Circuit Judge G. Thomas Cooper.
+As all his sentences were to be served consecutively, Filyaw was sentenced 421 years in prison without possibility of parole on September 19, 2007, by Circuit Judge G. Thomas Cooper; one year was already served for his time in jail.
 It was the maximum penalty under South Carolina law.
 He was incarcerated at the Maximum Security Unit at Kirkland Correctional Institution.

 Death

-Filyaw died in prison at McCormick Correctional Institution on May 3, 2021, at the age of 51; no cause of death has been determined.
+Filyaw died in prison at McCormick Correctional Institution on May 3, 2021, at the age of 51.
+His cause of death was listed as natural causes.

 Legacy

+Due to being underage at the time, Shoaf remained unnamed in media reports until she voluntarily identified herself following Filyaw's conviction in 2008.
 Shoaf later made several media appearances, including a 2008 episode of the Today show, on which Meredith Vieira did a profile of Shoaf and her family, commenting on her calmness throughout such a horrific event.
 The story aired on Dateline NBC on March 7, 2008.
 Filyaw's interaction with Shoaf was also explored on the "Underground Terror" episode of Investigation Discovery's Surviving Evil series, hosted by fellow crime survivor Charisma Carpenter, on September 9, 2013.

 The entire ordeal was dramatized in the Lifetime movie Girl in the Bunker, which premiered on May 28, 2018.
-The film starred Julia LaLonde as Elizabeth Shoaf, Henry Thomas as Vinson Filyaw, and Moira Kelly as Madeline Shoaf.
+The film starred Julia LaLonde as Elizabeth Shoaf, Henry Thomas as Vinson Filyaw, and Moira Kelly as Madeline Shoaf, Elizabeth's mother.